 Not the type of question you expected, right?
-If you think about it, you are bound to have one example of someone who decided to invest in creating a digital project, and the whole project turns out to be a complete dumpster fire.
+You may know someone who decided to invest in a digital project, and the whole project turned out to be a complete dumpster fire.

 Don’t worry!
-This article will show you the exact steps you must take to achieve the same results.
-Keep in mind that these indications apply to absolutely any type of digital product you want to build: websites, mobile apps, custom software, and even routine tech consulting meetings.
+This article will show you the exact steps to achieve the same results.
+This guide applies to any digital product you want to build: websites, mobile apps, custom software, and even routine tech consulting meetings.
 Are you ready?
 Let’s go!

-If you want to lose the most money, your main priority should be to ignore any feature-related issues and focus on squeezing the tightest deadline possible.
-Moreover, withhold some critical information about your idea.
-Who has time for NDAs?
-After all, you don’t want the developers to steal your big idea.
+If you want to lose the most money, your main priority should be ignoring any feature-related issues and squeezing the tightest deadline possible.
+Moreover, withhold some critical information about your idea for fear the devs will steal your idea.
+Sure, you could make them sign an NDA, just like every sane entrepreneur out there.
+But that takes away from your overall mystique.

-Here you want to take as much time as possible to analyze the proposal.
-Two to three months is decent.
-After not communicating with the developers for this period, contact them and ask them to start working on your project as soon as possible.
-Bonus points if you insist on maintaining the initial deadline even though you ghosted them for three months.
+You get bonus points if you insist on maintaining the initial deadline even though you ghosted them for three months.
 Moreover, try to renegotiate the fee.
-Point out that you know some junior freelancers capable of doing it way cheaper.
+Point out that you know some junior freelancers capable of doing it much cheaper.
 This will motivate the premium developers to reduce their fees.

-Do not have any form of maintenance plan with your developers.
-If something comes up, call them, you have their phone number, remember?
+Don’t plan any maintenance with your developers.
+If something comes up, call them.
+You have their phone number, remember?
 Stress out the urgency of the matter and expect it to be fixed overnight.

 Ideally, you should have a second team of developers, or your in-house developer, working on the project simultaneously.
 If anything happens, you will have two resources working independently to solve your problems.

-If you happen to relate to anything I have said above, start looking for those behaviors during your next big project and avoid them as much as possible.
+If you relate to anything I said above, start looking for those behaviors during your next big project and avoid them as much as possible.

 👉 Make sure to check out our Digital Arbiters Facebook Group www.facebook.com/groups/digitalarbiters